chaodyz/ngx-line-truncation/projects/line-truncation-lib/README.md

 </div>
 ```

-Optionally, an output function can help to know if the text has been truncated.
+Optionally, an output function can help to know if the text has been truncate

 ```html
 <p [line-truncation]="numOfLines" (hasTruncated)="handler(booleanValue)" [innerHTML]="myText"></p>